 - How to be a competitive applicant

-- UW Area of Knowledge requirements (General Education)
+- UW Areas of Inquiry requirements (General Education)

 - Prerequisite courses and equivalencies